 - Add relevant images, videos, internal links and authoritative outbound links to support your content

 - Publish and get your team to share everywhere your ideal audience hangs out to give optimum exposure to your article

 - Return in several weeks for progressive optimisation – and go through this SEO Content On Page Guide

-These steps are what works best for me and there is a strong argument to say you only should have an expert in the niche writing the content.
-But this becomes very expensive and although sounds ideal is not practical financially.
+These steps are what works best for me.
+However, there is a strong argument to say you only should have an expert in the niche writing the content.
+But this becomes very expensive and although it sounds ideal it is not practical financially.